Time-Off Benefits & Leave Plans (Chapter 5)

 If you have been employed at the college for less than 12 consecutive months, work less than half time, hold a limited-term position of from one to three years, or hold a temporary appointment, you are not eligible for family leave under this plan.
 You may, however, qualify for unpaid family leave under the terms of the Family Medical Leave Act (FMLA).
 In these cases, FMLA will run concurrently with Smith College's Family Leave.

-You may be entitled to charge up to forty (40) hours of absence in any fiscal year (July 1–June 30) to your accrued sick bank when the illness of someone in your immediate family or household, who is regularly dependent on your care, requires your absence from work.
+You may be entitled to charge up to forty (40) hours of absence in any fiscal year (July 1–June 30) to your accrued sick bank when the illness of child, parent, spouse, or a parent of a spouse, who is regularly dependent on your care, requires your absence from work.
 A medical statement may be required for approval.
-See Earned Sick Time policy (Section 523.)
+See Earned Sick Time policy (Section 523).

 Terms and Conditions